severalnines/docs/user-guide/mysql/backup.rst

 * **Netcat Port**
 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 Only available if you choose *Store on Controller* in *Backup Location*.

+* **Databases**
+  - List of databases retrieved from the monitored MySQL servers.
+Default is 'All Databases'.

 ..
 Note:: You can check the backup status under *ClustreControl > Backup > Reports*.